digital-asset/daml/daml-lf/spec/contract-id.rst

 projection of a transaction to a set of parties can be computed solely from the projection and input seeds.

 **Unlinkability**: It is computationally infeasible to link the contract contents to the contract ID unless the create node is witnessed or the input seeds are known.
 The contract contents include the contract instance, the template ID, the stakeholders / signatories / maintainers, and the contract key.

 **Freshness**: It is computationally infeasible to find contracts C1 and C2 with the same contract ID such that one of the following holds:

 * The contracts have different stakeholders.
 * The contracts are created by different transactions.
-* The contracts are created by different subactions of the same transaction forest where the seeds are pairwise different.
+* The contracts are created by different sub-actions of the same transaction forest where the seeds are pairwise different.

 **Distinctness**: The ledger can enforce that the seeds are pairwise